-Persons/bodies representative of local holders of club premises certificates;

-Persons/bodies representative of local holders of personal licences; and

-Persons/bodies representative of businesses and residents in its area.
+Persons/bodies representative of local holders of club premises certificates; Persons/bodies representative of local holders of personal licences; and Persons/bodies representative of businesses and residents in its area.

-In addition the .Council will seek to identify and consult with other organisations and individuals who may be affected by this policy in an attempt to ensure that a balanced policy is achieved.
+In addition the Licensing Authority.
+Council will seek to identify and consult with other organisations and individuals who may be affected by this policy in an attempt to ensure that a balanced policy is achieved.

-The Policy Statement and future drafts for consultation will be placed on the Council 's website which can be found at www.cotswold.gov.uk.
+The Policy Statement and future drafts for consultation will be placed on the District Council-'s website which can be found at www.cotswold.gov.uk.
 Letters will be sent to advise those considered to have an interest informing them of this and that hard copies can be obtained on request if necessary.

-- 2.7 .
-TheCouncil's aim is to facilitate well run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents.
-To this end, conditions attached to the various permissions granted under the Act will be focussed on matters within the control of the individual licensees and others granted relevant permissions. - 2.8 Licensing law is not the primary mechanism for the general control of nuisance and anti social behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
+- 1.62.7 The objective of the licensing process is for a unified system of regulation to allow the-sale and supply of alcohol, and the provision of regulated entertainment and late night refreshment, to be carried out in a way that promotes the licensing objectives.
+The Licensing AuthorityCouncil's aim is to facilitate well run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents.
+To this end, conditions attached to the various permissions granted under the Act will be focussed on matters within the control of the individual licensees and others granted relevant permissions. - 1.72.8 Licensing law is not the primary mechanism for the general control of nuisance and anti social behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
 Nonetheless, it is a key aspect of such control and licensing law will always be a part of a holistic approach to the management of the evening and night-time economy in town and city centres.
-Therefore, as a matter of policy the Council expects every holder of their licence, certificate or permission to be responsible for minimising the impact of their activities and anti social behaviour by their patrons within the vicinity of their premises. - 2.9 Licensed premises, especially those offering late night entertainment, alcohol and refreshments, can sometimes be a source of crime and disorder, nuisance and public safety concerns.
-The Council will expect Operating Schedules to satisfactorily address these issues from the design of the premises through to the way that they are to be operated on a day to day basis.
-The Council understands and expects that the primary responsibility for controlling activities on and in the immediate vicinity of their premises shall rest with all holders of a licence, certificate or permission. - 2.10 When applications are considered by the Council following receipt of relevant representations, they will be considered on individual merits with regard to this Statement of Licensing Policy.
+Therefore, as a matter of policy the Licensing Authority-Council expects every holder of their licence, certificate or permission to be responsible for minimising the impact of their activities and anti social behaviour by their patrons within the vicinity of their premises. - 1.82.9 -Licensed premises, especially those offering late night entertainment, alcohol and refreshments, can sometimes be a source of crime and disorder, nuisance and public safety concerns.
+The licensing authority Council will expect Operating Schedules to satisfactorily address these issues from the design of the premises through to the way that they are to be operated on a day to day basis.
+The licensing authority Council understands and expects that the primary responsibility for controlling activities on and in the immediate vicinity of their premises shall rest with all holders of a licence, certificate or permission. - 1.92.10 When applications are considered by the licensing authority Council followingreceipt of relevant representations, they will be considered on individual merits with regard to this Statement of Licensing Policy.
 It will seek to balance the needs of the wider community, local community and commercial premises and activities, against the needs of those who may be concerned about the adverse impacts for licensed premises.
-The views of vocal individuals or groups will not necessarily prevail over the general interests of the community. - 2.11 The Council recognises the need to encourage and promote cultural events which may include live music, dancing and theatre, for the wider cultural benefit of communities.
-Where such events include regulated entertainment, particularly live music, the Council will seek to balance any concerns over disturbance with the wider cultural benefits.
+The views of vvocal individuals or groups will not necessarily prevail over the general interests of the community. - 1.102.11 The Council recognises the need to encourage and promote cultural events whichmay include live music, dancing and theatre, for the wider cultural benefit of communities.
+Where such events include regulated entertainment, particularly live music, the Licensing Authority Council will seek to balance any concerns over disturbance with the wider cultural benefits.